 Just Provide The Relevant Facts, Man, We Don’t Have All Day!!!

-We too have studies to read and patients to see.
-Don’t keep us on the phone we have to hear about all the patient irrelevant labs, history, and physician examination.
-Keep it short and sweet folks.
+We, too, have studies to read and patients to see.
+Could you not keep us on the phone?
+We have to hear about all the patient’s irrelevant labs, history, and physical examination.
+Keep it short and sweet, folks.
 We have lives that we would like to lead!

 Don’t Send Us Your Patients At 4:55 PM!

-Why is it that you like to send us your patients, right before we are about to leave?
-Well maybe, it is that patient with a GI bleed that you don’t want to work up because you want to leave for the day.
-So, you send that patient for a GI bleeding scan instead of an endoscopy that you would normally do.
-The patient gets extra radiation and the final diagnosis is delayed.
+Why do you like to send us your patients right before we are about to leave?
+Well, maybe, that patient with a GI bleed that you don’t want to work up because you want to go for the day.
+So, you send that patient for a GI bleeding scan instead of an endoscopy that you would typically do.
+The patient gets extra radiation, and then you delay the final diagnosis.
 Is that good patient care?
 NO!!!

-We Are Not The Hospital Dumping Ground- Take Care Of Your Own Patients
+We Are Not The Hospital Dumping Ground- Take Care Of Your Patients

 So, your patient is giving you anxiety because he is combative on the floor.
 Therefore, you send the patient out to get a test so you can get a breather.
-Well, if you can’t handle your patients, we certainly can’t handle your patient when they need to stay still.
+Well, if you can’t handle your patients, we certainly can’t control your patient when they need to stay still.
 We are not the hospital dumping ground.
-At the very least, give your patient a valium if they are going to be sent down to our department!
+At the very least, give your patient a valium if you send them down to our department!

 If You See Us Dictating- Don’t Interrupt Us Until We Are Done!

 You wouldn’t stop a surgeon in the middle of surgery.
 So why the heck would you want to interrupt us in the middle of our dictation?
-We provide important information to our clinicians and studies (1) show that interruption prevents radiologists from making all of the findings.
+We provide essential information to our clinicians, and studies (1) show that interruption prevents radiologists from making all of the findings.
 Please… Appreciate what we do!

 Give Us A Chance To Look At The Films Before Coming Up With A Final Opinion